Key Takeaways

 biBerk ranks fourth overall in Washington with competitive premiums, though it scores lower for customer experience and coverage flexibility.
 Cleaning businesses save 19%, fitness services save 21% and recreation and sports businesses save 18%.
 It's also the most affordable option for solopreneurs, who pay 10% less on premiums.

-biBerk’s digital-direct model backed by Berkshire Hathaway removes the need for an agent, and transparent underwriting and clear sales support follow from that.
-Post-sale reviews reflect recurring complaints about support access and slow endorsement processing, and claims ranks mid-pack.
-You can get standard limits of $1 million per occurrence/$2 million aggregate, but biBerk doesn't offer liquor liability, cyber or EPLI.
+biBerk's digital-direct model, backed by Berkshire Hathaway, removes the need for an agent.
+The quote and purchase process is transparent, with clear pricing and no sales pressure.
+Post-sale reviews reflect recurring complaints about support access and slow endorsement processing, and claims handling ranks mid-pack.
+Standard limits are $1 million per occurrence and $2 million aggregate, but biBerk doesn't offer liquor liability, cyber or EPLI.

 Where biBerk performs best:

-• Solo operators and cleaning, fitness and recreation businesses prioritizing low rates
+• Solo operators and cleaning, fitness and recreation businesses that want low rates

 • Businesses that rarely need midterm policy changes